There is a lot of excitement about investing, and I think that’s a good thing, but how do we know if we are investing vs

 The second key difference between investing and speculating is the words Expectation vs Hope.

-When someone invests, they are diligently researching if the investment will be a good one with reasonable expectations of generating an income or profit.
+When someone invests, they diligently research if the investment will be good with reasonable expectations of generating an income or profit.

-When someone is speculating there is only hope for future income or profits.
+When someone speculates, there is only hope for future income or profits.

 Investing = Expecting Returns

 Speculating= Hoping For Returns

-To make something an investment I would say it also has to meet another set of criteria.
+To make something an investment, I would say it must meet specific criteria.
 The investment has to have “intrinsic value” and be a productive asset.

-When you purchase a rental property, that property has some intrinsic value, which is the plot of land it sits on or the materials used to build the home.
-Home prices can fluctuate for a lot of reasons (supply & demand, natural disasters, mortgage rates).
+When you purchase a rental property, it has some intrinsic value, the plot of land it sits on, or the materials used to build the home.
+Home prices can fluctuate for many reasons (supply & demand, natural disasters, mortgage rates).

-Usually, the intrinsic value of a home is at the very least is the price to build & the price of the land.
+Usually, the intrinsic value of a home is, at the very least, the price to build & the price of the land.

 Productive vs Non-Productive Assets